imadcio/Image-Encryption-using-Chaos/README.md

 ## Steps to Decrypt
 * Run Decryption.py for decrypting an image.
-* Place the Encrypted image path under the select image label.
+* Place the Encrypted image (After you run the Encryption.py you'll get an image) path under the select image label.
 * Click on Decryption using Henon map.
 * Full image file path appears in the text box next to the buttons.